neoforged/NeoForge/docs/MCGAMETESTS.md

 ```

 ## GameTest Integration
 The test system has integration with Mojang's GameTest.
-A test can supply the information required by the gametest using `@Nullable Test#asGameTest`.
+A test can supply the information required by the GameTest using `@Nullable Test#asGameTest`.
 The provided `GameTestData` will give the GameTest framework the data it requires.
-Note that the name of the gametest is the test's ID, and if the provided `batchName` is null, then the batch of the test will be the ID of its first group.
+Note that the name of the GameTest is the test's ID, and if the provided `batchName` is null, then the batch of the test will be the ID of its first group.

 Default `GameTestData` providers:
 - for basic tests using `AbstractTest`, override `onGameTest` and annotate it with `GameTest` (the annotation will be used to configure the `GameTestData` as vanilla does).
 That method will be run when the GameTest version of the test is run;